 - Landlords are required to disclose in writing the names and business addresses of the owners of the premises or their appointed resident agents.
 (25 Del.
 C § 5105(a))

 - Where there is a written rental agreement, the landlord is required to provide a copy to the tenant, free of charge.
-(25 Del.
+In the case of an oral agreement, landlord shall, on demand, furnish tenant with a written statement containing the above-mentioned information required to be disclosed by landlord (25 Del.
 C § 5105(b))

 - Landlords must provide new tenants with a summary of the Landlord-Tenant Code, as prepared by the Consumer Protection Unit of the Attorney General’s Office or its successor agency.
 If the landlord fails to provide the summary, the tenant may plead ignorance of the law as a defense.
 (25 Del.
 C § 5118)

 - Before renting pre-1978 property, landlords must disclose all known lead paint hazards.
 Landlords must also provide tenants, as an attachment to a written lease, with an information pamphlet on lead-based paint hazards.
 (16 CFR 1303, 42 U.S. Code § 4852d) .
 If the landlord fails to disclose all known lead paint hazards, the landlord can face fines of up to $19,507 for each violation (24 CFR 30.65)

 - What rights do tenants have if their landlords breach their duties?
 (See Landlord’s Duties)